 Table 4.10: The simulated poverty rates fit quite well to external statistics.
-Given non-take-up in reality, somewhat lower poverty rates in EUROMOD are to be found.
+Given non-take-up in reality, lower poverty rates in EUROMOD are to be found for the 40% and 50%-threshold.
 The lower poverty rate of elderly (65+) might be due to the fact that in EUROMOD in case of pension top-up and pensions slightly above this limit, also housing allowance within social assistance is simulated, which shifts pensioners concerned above the poverty line.
 In reality there should be high non-take-up of housing allowance within social assistance by pensioners.